 Sweden's second biggest city is located on the west coast of Sweden, at the outlet of the Göta river.
-Gothenburg, once the center of the Swedish ship-building industry, has turned into a diverse and lively city full of Swedish design, food and culture.
+Gothenburg, once the centre of the Swedish ship-building industry, has turned into a diverse and lively city full of Swedish design, food and culture.
 Offering both land and sea, city and nature, cobbled streets and industrial buildings revived to modern galleries and hip cafes; Gothenburg is one of Europe's top destinations.

 The archipelago of Gothenburg stretches along the coast and consist of over 20 islands.
 A 30-minute tram ride will take you from the city centre to Saltholmen.
 Enjoy the tram ride itself, and step out to view one of the most stunning sights.